Teacher Information STEM Fair Packet 2019-20 (In two parts)

 Daybreak Address: 4544 West Harvest Moon Drive (11710 South) South Jordan, 84095

-- Click her for more information about the JSD Elementary STEM Fair
+- For more information about the JSD Elementary STEM Fair, Click here (TBA)

-- Click here if you would like to sign up to be a judge at the Jordan District STEM Fair for February 8.
+- If you as a teacher would like to sign up to be a judge at the Jordan District STEM Fair for February 20, Click Here